The beating drums blared on arrival in Kuching, the largest City in Sarawak, at how incredible this City was to the visiting world.

 Head on over to Damai Central for a beach, resorts and a village

 Damai is a little out of the Central Kuching, with a GRAB driver the best way to get there.
-From there, you take the half-hour journey to the popular attraction known for beaches, luxury resorts and a beautiful Cultural Village.
+You take the half-hour journey to the popular attraction known for beaches, luxury resorts and a beautiful Cultural Village.

 Explore Tradition at the Sarawak Cultural Village

-Inside the Sarawak Village, there are plenty of workshops available to the guest, from learning about the arts, hunting skills, local cooking, and discovering the proud heritage that lies within the people of Sarawak.
+Inside the Sarawak Village, there are plenty of workshops available to the guest, from learning about the arts, hunting skills, local cooking, and discovering the proud heritage within the people of Sarawak.

 A must-see during your time at the Culture Village Kuching is to watch the magnificent Cultural Show.
 It takes place twice a day at 11:30 am and 4 pm and showcases a variety of dances and acts of the local traditions.